gloggers99/wisp/README.md

 This is where everything comes together into a binary.
 The web server is powered by [rocket](https://crates.io/crates/rocket).

-- `wisp_core`

-> [!CAUTION]
-> This crate is planned on being removed.

-The core is where static variables and other code is stored for usage around the overall project.

 - `wisp_database`

 The database is where user data is stored.
 Security and speed are top priority here and neither are sacrificed.
 With the